The Jimmy Jab Games

 "The Jimmy Jab Games" is the third episode of the second season of the American television police sitcom series Brooklyn Nine-Nine.
+The topic of the episode is the fictional game of the same name.
 It is the 25th overall episode of the series and is written by Lakshmi Sundaram and directed by Rebecca Asher.
 It aired on Fox in the United States on October 12, 2014.

 The show revolves around the fictitious 99th precinct of the New York Police Department in Brooklyn and the officers and detectives that work in the precinct.
 Jake Peralta (Andy Samberg) is an immature yet very talented detective in the precinct with an astounding record of crimes solved, putting him in a competition with fellow detective Amy Santiago (Melissa Fumero).
 The precinct's status changes when the Captain is retiring and a new commanding officer, Cpt.
 Raymond Holt (Andre Braugher) is appointed as the newest Captain.
 This creates a conflict between Jake and Holt over their respective methods in the field.
-In the episode, Holt and Terry go off to a meeting in a plaza.
+In the episode, Holt and Terry go off to a meeting at One Police Plaza.
 Meanwhile, the gang decides to assemble their annual "Jimmy Jab Games," with Jake wanting the number of Rosa's friend if he wins.
 In addition, Boyle and Gina discover that Hitchcock possesses a tape that reveals their relationship.
 The pair sets out to take it from him.

 The episode was seen by an estimated 4.51 million household viewers and gained a 2.2/6 ratings share among adults aged 18–49, according to Nielsen Media Research.
 The episode received mostly positive reviews from critics, who praised the episode's similitude to Office Olympics from The Office and Andy Samberg's performance.